 You heave the heavy door out of its jamb, and a heady scent of hidden knowledge wafts over you.
 Kept dry by this nearly airtight chamber, you smell time’s dusty effect on parchment, paper, and vellum.
 Beyond the doorway and down the echoing hall, countless scrolls lie pigeonholed into stacks of shelves.
 Who knows what secrets they hold?
 You’re about to find out.

-dScryb provides Boxed Text—descriptions of places, monsters, spells, items, characters, and other observations—meant to be read aloud by GMs to players.
+dScryb is an award-winning resource that provides Boxed Text—descriptions of places, monsters, spells, items, characters, and other observations—meant to be read aloud by GMs to players.
 It is set in the world of epic fantasy, like many of your favorite RPGs.
 Great boxed text shows its subject by describing the sensory experience.
 And, it often sets the narrative tone, introduces the scene, and spotlights what may be important.

-Let dScryb’s award-winning writers and editors pore over every word of boxed text, freeing your creative energy and time for all the other aspects of planning and running the perfect adventure.
+Let dScryb’s award-winning writers and editors pore over every word of descriptive text, freeing your creative energy and time for all the other aspects of planning and running the perfect adventure.

 dScryb often calls boxed text “scenes” because “boxed text” is a mass noun and not a count noun, and so referring to a specific quantity of “boxed text” can sound, well, funny...

 “I'm looking for some boxed text for a special occasion.
 Maybe something subterranean?”

 “Why yes!
 Right over here are three marvelous, uh, boxes of text... boxed texts... text boxes... scenes!”

 dScryb organizes scenes into Collections.
 All of the scenes in a collection have something essential in common.
 Right now, there are three collections (Places, Monsters, and Spells) with three more arriving shortly (Characters, Cartographer, and Items).